The Common Core Shift: Page 1/5

 We all want the best in education for all students.
 As parents, students, teachers, grandparents, community members, and business owners we all have a stake in what and how students learn.
 A report titled, “Ready or Not: Creating a High School Diploma That Counts,” found that both employers and colleges are demanding more of high school graduates than in the past.
 According to Achieve, Inc., the major problem currently facing the American school system is that high school graduates were not provided with the skills and knowledge they needed to succeed.
 The report continues that the diploma itself lost its value because graduates could not compete successfully beyond high school, and that the solution to this problem is a common set of rigorous standards.

-During a school district meeting I attended we viewed “Common Core State Standards in the Classroom” by David Coleman, president of the College Board.
+David Coleman, president of the College Board, created a video to promote Common Core entitled “Common Core State Standards in the Classroom”.
 He also co-authored the Common Core State Standards (CCSS).
-Another two videos ("Transforming Education Through the Common Core Standards" and "Bringing Common Core to Life") gave an overview of Common Core and the shifts needed in teaching practices.
-These videos by David Coleman explained the benefit of a slower teaching pace, concentration on “student learning, rigor, and depth of knowledge”.
-This meeting gave me a great inside scoop and look at Common Core.
-While I have followed the development of these standards over the past few years, the meeting brought to life some of the perceived benefits, uncertainties, challenges, misconceptions, and drawbacks.
+Coleman's "Transforming Education Through the Common Core Standards" and "Bringing Common Core to Life" give an overview of Common Core and the shifts needed in teaching practices.
+These videos promote a slower teaching pace, concentration on “student learning, rigor, and depth of knowledge”.
+The statements by David Coleman in his video bring to question some of the perceived benefits, uncertainties, challenges, misconceptions, and drawbacks of the shift in standards.

 Purported Benefits of the Common Core